xinyuerufei/xinyuerufei.github.io/_pages/about.md

   - /about.html
 ---

 My name is **Jiaxin Guo**(郭佳鑫), a fourth-year undergraduate student at Tsinghua University, China, planning to apply for a **Ph.D. program in Fall 2026**.
 Currently, I am a research intern at Microsoft Research Asia (MSRA), mentored by Dr. [Li Dong](https://dong.li/).
-Previously, I was fortunate to be hosted by Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/) at Georgia Institute of Technology, where I worked on adaptive knowledge distillation for speculative decoders.
+Previously, I was fortunate to be hosted by Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/) at Georgia Institute of Technology(GaTech), where I worked on adaptive knowledge distillation for speculative decoders.

 ---
+## Research Interest
 ---

 ## News 🎉